prometheus/docs/content/blog/2023-09-01-promcon2023-schedule.md

 [Register](https://promcon.io/2023-berlin/register/) for the in-person standard pricing of $350 USD through September 25.
 The venue has space for 300 attendees so don’t wait!

 ## Thank You to Our Sponsors

 PromCon Europe 2023 has been made possible thanks to the amazing community around Prometheus and support from our Diamond Sponsor [Grafana Labs](https://grafana.com/), Platinum Sponsor [Red Hat](https://www.redhat.com/) as well as many more Gold, and Startup sponsors.
 This year’s edition is organized by [Polar Signals](https://www.polarsignals.com/) and CNCF.

+## Watch the Prometheus Documentary

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rT4fJNbfe14" frameborder="0" allowfullscreen></iframe>

+## Contact

+Jessie Adams-Shore
+The Linux Foundation
+pr@cncf.io

+Promethes Organizers
+promcon-organizers@googlegroups.com